Concept Lab

 Image: CERN

 The LHC itself is currently undergoing upgrades that will increase its luminosity “by a factor of 10.”
-The collider was shut down in 2018 for major upgrades, what the folks at CERN refer to as Long Shutdown 2.
-Previously, the LHC had been shut down and upgrades were performed from 2013 to 2015, so this isn’t the first time the 17-mile-long collider has gone into hibernation.
+The collider was shut down in 2018 for major upgrades, what the folks at CERN referred to as Long Shutdown 2.
+Previously, the LHC had been shut down and upgraded from 2013 to 2015, so this wasn’t the first time the 17-mile-long collider had gone into hibernation.

-The question is: As the LHC is upgraded, and as we see new and more powerful accelerators built, what new mysteries of the universe will we uncover?
-Time will tell.
+In 2025, the high-luminosity LHC test began “taking shape,” according to news direct from CERN.
+As the LHC is upgraded and more powerful accelerators are built, what new mysteries of the universe will we uncover?

 advertisement